 Meet the team

 In early 2016 Joanne volunteered for a month in Zambia, teaching at a nutrition centre and a homework club.
-While there she organised the construction of a temporary classroom where none existed and now looks forward to building further, permanent school facilities as well as empowering women.
+While there she organised the construction of a temporary classroom where none existed and now looks forward with Zambezi Sunrise Trust to building further, permanent school facilities as well as empowering women.
 Joanne has now visited the Livingstone area six times, where she gives school management and teacher support, helps set up the women’s empowerment groups, progresses other Zambezi Sunrise Trust projects, and, when time permits, teaches.

 Rabeccah is a director of Dream Livingstone, our partner NGO in Zambia.
 She is an ACCA qualified accountant with a Master’s Degree in Business Administration.
 Her background includes working for the National Bank for 13 years where she worked in customer service.

 Rabeccah retired early from the bank as she saw the need for helping vulnerable children with their education, both in her family and in the community.
 Coming from a broken home, Rabeccah saw those of her siblings who were brought up by her mother in a village stop school early and get married in their teens.
 This was because her mother could not afford school fees.
 Rabeccah was, in contrast, brought up by her father in a town and was able to receive an education.

 Due to her background, Rabeccah developed a passion to help vulnerable children who were not receiving an education to get back to school.
-This led to the birth of a local charity, Dream Livingstone Zambia, which was founded by Rabeccah and her husband Kennedy.
+This led to the birth of a local enterprise, Dream Livingstone Zambia, which was founded by Rabeccah and her husband Kennedy.
 It is dedicated to helping address the need for children’s education in their community in Livingstone.